aowss/al-muwatta/res/README.md

 You need to copy the `saxon-he-10.6.jar` in this directory

+* [PlantUML](https://plantuml.com) to process the `puml` files

+You need to copy the `plantuml-1.2021.15.jar` in this directory

-* Java to run Saxon
+* Java to run Saxon and PlantUML

-You need to follow the [instructions](https://www.oracle.com/java/technologies/downloads/) to install Java so that you can run the `java -cp saxon-he-10.6.jar net.sf.saxon.Transform` command
+You need to follow the [instructions](https://www.oracle.com/java/technologies/downloads/) to install Java so that you can run the `java -cp saxon-he-10.6.jar net.sf.saxon.Transform` and the `java -jar ../res/plantuml-1.2021.15.jar` commands

 * [Asciidoctor](https://asciidoctor.org/) to convert the `adoc` files to `html`